Ivans-Labs/DataHinge/README.md

  ![alt text](https://cdn.statically.io/gh/Sudo-Ivan/MyWebsite-Assets/main/images/logo/datahinge.png)

-# DataHinge-CLI
+# DataHinge

-DataHinge-CLI is a command-line interface (CLI) tool that makes it easy to gather data from many sources, manage and also process data files.
+DataHinge is a currently* a command-line interface (CLI) tool that makes it easy to gather data from many sources, manage and also process data files.
 I built it for myself but would like to share it with the world.

 ## Ideas